 The Best Children’s Bible Story Books: Sharing the Truth With Fun Bible Stories

 Having read so many fun Bible Stories for kids in the last 5 years, I’d like to share the good ones I’ve found.
-If you’re looking for children’s Bible story books to give as a gift at the next Baby Shower or Birthday party you’re invited to, or for something to read with your own kids, I have a few suggestions of quality Bible story books for kids.
+If you’re looking for children’s Bible story books to give as a gift at the next Baby Shower or birthday party you’re invited to, or for something to read with your own kids, I have a few suggestions of quality Bible story books for kids.

 If you need some tips and inspiration for reading with your child, check out this post!

 Our Favorite First Bible Storybook still is the Rhyme Bible Storybook for Toddlers.
 Fun Bible stories like Samuel and Daniel are both memorized and still quoted at bedtime frequently.
 I found a damaged copy at church one day, and though the first 30 pages were badly torn, I was still able to quote the stories for the little ones, from memory.
 They are accurate and well told.

 New Favorite Children’s Bible Story Books for Toddlers